-Being a fund manager isn’t the type of role that you can pick up straight after an MBA degree.
-The size and structure of the fund decides the positions which is where the candidate would be eventually placed depending upon the academic credentials and skills.
+Hedge Fund Jobs are isn’t the type that you can pick up straight after an MBA degree.
+The size and structure of the fund decide the positions which is where the candidate would be eventually placed depending upon the academic credentials and skills.

 Skills Required in Hedge fund Jobs

-Listed below are the skills or characteristics that are required in potential hedge fund candidates
+Listed below are the skills or characteristics that are required for hedge fund jobs

 - High intellect